push-based/cpu-prof/testing/vitest-setup/README.md

 # testing-vitest-setup

 This library provides a set of setup scripts for testing.
-As this package is never directly referenced, but only it's files it does not maintain a `index.ts` entry point.
+As this package is never directly referenced, but only it's files it does not maintain a `cpu-merge-command.ts` entry point.

 ## The many content divides into: